dodoman8067/mcsm/README.md

 ## Building

 The provided [CMakeLists.txt](CMakeLists.txt) is designed for Windows + MinGW setup.
-Other platforms may work but you will get NO support by doing this.
-Before building, ensure you have the necessary dependencies and files are in place :
+For Linux, you may build  Before building, ensure you have the necessary dependencies and files are in place :

 1. Build the static dependencies as it showed in the below.